divyagnan/hnt/README.md

 let jacksonvillePath = '[0][0].visitied.cities[0]'
 ```

-### `fallback`: The value you want to return if the value you want does not exist or is undefined
+### `fallback`: What you want to return in the case that your specified access path for your array does not exist

 You can define any value that you want as a fallback.
 If the path that you supplied returns undefined at any point then the fallback value will be returned fron `hnt`